TotalTechGeek/DiscreteCrypt/readme.md

 Which will execute the init script.
 This will build the code for x86/x86_64 platforms.

 The tool will grab the necessary dependencies to build the project (like cryptopp, cppcrypto, and potentially yasm).

+This tool is developed to compile with gcc, and Mingw32_64.
+MSVC support may be added in the future.